Code-Institute-Submissions/iKelvvv-MS2/README.md

 [Go to the top](#table-of-contents)

+I used the terminal to deploy my project locally.
+To do this I had to:
+1. Create a repository on GitHub.
+2. Clone the repository on your chosen source code editor (Visual Studio Code in my case) using the clone link.
+3. Open the terminal within Visual Studio Code.
+4. Enter "python3 -m http.server" into the terminal.
+5. Go to "http://[::]:8000/" on my web browser.
+6. All locally saved changes will show up here.

-I used GitHub pages to deploy my final project.
+I used GitHub pages to deploy my final project to the cloud.
 To do this I had to:

 1. Create a repository on GitHub.
 2. Clone the repository on your chosen source code editor (Visual Studio Code in my case) using the clone link.